-Japan is a nation of inventors and their innovative thinking has influenced the way people lead their lives around the globe.
-Inventions mean patents and the process of filing for a patent means a whole heap of paperwork.
-As Japan is one of the countries that files the most international patents, Japanese translation of patent documentation is in high demand.
+Japan is a nation of inventors, and their innovative thinking has influenced the way people lead their lives around the globe.
+Inventions mean patents, and the process of filing for a patent means a whole heap of paperwork.
+As Japan is one of the countries that files the most international patents, Japanese patent translation is in high demand.

 Japanese inventions are used all around the world

 Exports account for around 19% of Japan’s GDP, and the USA and China are their top export partners.
 The country’s main exports are transport equipment, machinery, and IC and electrical apparatus.
 Many of Japan’s exports were invented locally, and with technology giants like Sony, Fujitsu, Toshiba, and Panasonic (to name a few) it’s not surprising that Japan is responsible for some of the biggest electronic and tech inventions, such as:

 - The electric rice cooker

 - The electronic calculator

 Japan is consistently one of the countries that file the most patents every year, and many of these are filed internationally.
 In fact, 18% of patents filed in the US are Japanese.
 This means that there is a significant call for the translation of documentation related to patents both into and out of Japanese.